asyncapi/website/pages/docs/tutorials/message-validation.md

 ❗  Message Rejected. data.lumens should be integer`}
 </CodeBlock>

-Here, you can see that the property `lumens` has type `integer`, but you are sending a message with type `string`.
+Here, you can see that the property `lumens` has type `integer`, but you are sending a message with type `string`:

 <CodeBlock language="yaml" highlightedLines={[10,11]}>
   {`  message: